Table of Contents

 Classification of Textile Fiber:

 There are various types of fiber in the market but all do have not the same characteristics.
 Besides, the characteristics of the fiber differ depending on the source from which it produces.
-Generally, textile fibers are classified into main two types they are-Natural fiber And Synthetic fiber or manmade fiber, or artificial fiber.
+Generally, fibers are classified into main two types they are-Natural fiber And Synthetic fiber or manmade fiber, or artificial fiber.
 Now I like to illustrate the classification of textile fiber below.

 Therefore, natural fiber is that which produce naturally.
 When the source of origin could be a vegetable, animal, or mineral.